Sick Note for Bereavement

 Certificate delivered to your inbox

 Your signed certificate arrives same day (submit before 9pm) or by 9am the following morning.
 Forward it directly to your employer or HR.
-You do not need to explain the clinical wording, your employer will understand what it means.
+The clinical wording is standard, so your employer or HR team will recognise what it means.

 Bereavement Sick Note FAQs

 Yes.
 Grief that causes genuine medical incapacity, such as inability to sleep, concentrate, function, or attend work, can be certified by a GMC-registered doctor.
-The certificate will not say "bereavement" as its diagnosis (bereavement is not itself a medical condition under UK fit note guidance), but will use clinical wording such as "distress due to bereavement" or "acute stress reaction" that reflects the medical impact.
-This is fully accepted by UK employers for absence management and SSP purposes.
+The certificate will not record "bereavement" on its own as the condition, because bereavement is not itself a medical condition under UK fit note guidance, but it will use clinical wording such as "distress due to bereavement" or "acute stress reaction" that reflects the medical impact.
+This is widely accepted by UK employers for absence management and SSP purposes.

 Sometimes, but not reliably.
-Many NHS GP practices now explicitly decline bereavement sick note requests, on the basis that bereavement is a natural process rather than a medical condition, and direct patients to request compassionate leave from their employer instead.
+Many NHS GP practices decline bereavement sick note requests, on the basis that grief is a natural process rather than a medical condition, and direct patients to request compassionate leave from their employer instead.
 Where a GP does agree, they will certify the medical impact, such as distress, acute stress, or depression, rather than the bereavement itself.
-If your NHS GP declines or cannot see you in time, a private certificate from a GMC-registered doctor at MedicalCert provides the same clinical documentation, same day.
+If your NHS GP declines or cannot see you in time, a private certificate from a GMC-registered doctor at MedicalCert provides similar clinical documentation, same day.

 There is no statutory maximum.
 Duration is determined by clinical assessment of how your grief is affecting your ability to work.
 Mild to moderate grief may resolve sufficiently for a return within 2 to 4 weeks with support.
-Severe, complicated, or traumatic grief, particularly following sudden, unexpected, or traumatic loss, can result in months of certified absence.
-SSP is available for up to 28 weeks of certified absence.
-From 6 April 2026, SSP is payable from the first day of certified absence under the Employment Rights Act 2025.
+Severe, complicated, or traumatic grief, particularly following sudden or unexpected loss, can result in months of certified absence.
+SSP is available for up to 28 weeks of sickness absence.
+From 6 April 2026, SSP is payable from the first qualifying day of absence under the Employment Rights Act 2025.

 Yes, if you are medically unfit to return.
 Compassionate leave and sick leave are separate.
 Once compassionate leave has ended, if you remain unfit due to the medical impact of your bereavement, a doctor can certify that incapacity as sick leave.
 The first seven calendar days of absence can be self-certified.
-Beyond that, a certificate from a GMC-registered doctor is required.
-Your employer cannot refuse a valid certificate.
+Beyond that your employer can ask for a fit note, and may agree to accept a private certificate from a GMC-registered doctor instead.
+Whether it is accepted is set by your employer's absence policy rather than by statute.

-No. The certificate will confirm the clinical condition and its impact on your fitness for work.
+No. The certificate confirms the clinical condition and its impact on your fitness for work.
 It does not include personal details about the bereavement itself, who died, or any other information beyond what is clinically relevant.
-You are not required to share any information with your employer beyond what appears on the certificate.
-How much you choose to disclose is entirely your decision.
+How much you choose to disclose to your employer is your decision.

 Yes.
 Bereavement affecting your ability to study, attend, sit exams, or complete work is a valid basis for medical documentation at university.
 A standard sick note can support an absence claim, but if you need documentation specifically framed for extenuating or mitigating circumstances, which university panels prefer, see our dedicated mitigating circumstances letter page, which covers bereavement as a qualifying circumstance.

 Yes.
-While bereavement itself is not a medical diagnosis, the medical impact of grief is a fully valid basis for a sick note.
-UK employment law recognises that grief can cause genuine incapacity to work.
+While bereavement on its own is not a medical diagnosis, the medical impact of grief is a valid basis for a sick note.
 A GMC-registered doctor assesses whether your grief has produced symptoms, such as insomnia, inability to concentrate, emotional distress, or physical symptoms like appetite loss and fatigue, that make you unfit for work.
-The resulting certificate uses clinical wording like "distress due to bereavement" and is accepted by employers for absence records and Statutory Sick Pay.
+The resulting certificate uses clinical wording like "distress due to bereavement" and is used by employers for absence records and Statutory Sick Pay.

 Yes, for the first seven calendar days.
-Under UK employment rules, you can self-certify any sickness absence, including bereavement-related absence, for up to seven calendar days without needing a doctor's certificate.
-After seven days, if you remain unfit to work, you need a certificate from a GMC-registered doctor.
-Some employers also accept self-certification for shorter periods of compassionate leave.
+Under UK sickness absence rules, you can self-certify any sickness absence, including bereavement-related absence, for up to seven calendar days without a doctor's certificate.
+After seven days, if you remain unfit to work, your employer can ask for a certificate.
+Some employers also accept self-certification for short periods of compassionate leave.
 Check your employer's absence policy for their specific requirements.

 No. A sick note is issued based on your medical fitness to work, not on proof of the death itself.
 The doctor assesses the impact of grief on your health and functioning.
 You do not need to provide a death certificate, funeral notice, or any other evidence of the bereavement to obtain a sick note.
 Your employer may separately request documentation for compassionate leave under their own policy, but that is distinct from the medical certification process.

-No, not lawfully in most circumstances.
-Dismissing an employee for genuine certified sickness absence related to bereavement would likely be considered unfair dismissal under the Employment Rights Act 1996.
-If your grief has resulted in a condition such as depression that meets the definition of disability under the Equality Act 2010, you may also have protection against disability discrimination.
-Your employer should follow their normal sickness absence procedure and consider any reasonable adjustments, such as a phased return, before taking any formal action.
-ACAS guidance on managing bereavement in the workplace reinforces that employers should handle these situations with sensitivity and flexibility.
+Dismissal for genuine certified sickness absence can be unfair, but it is not automatically unlawful, and much depends on the length of absence and the process the employer follows.
+Unfair dismissal protection under the Employment Rights Act 1996 generally applies once you have two years' service, though some dismissals are automatically unfair from day one.
+If your grief has resulted in a condition such as depression that meets the definition of disability under the Equality Act 2010, you may also have protection against disability discrimination and a right to reasonable adjustments.
+Your employer should follow their normal sickness absence procedure and consider adjustments, such as a phased return, before taking formal action.
+This is general information, not legal advice.
+For advice on your situation, contact ACAS or an employment solicitor.

 Sources and further reading

-• 🔗 Employment Rights Act 2025 — SSP payable from day one with no lower earnings limit
+• 🔗 Employment Rights Act 2025.
+SSP from day one, with the Lower Earnings Limit removed

 For general guidance on sick notes, including the 7-day rule, Statutory Sick Pay, and employer obligations, see our sick note for work guide.